Niche $25,000 No Essay Scholarship

 Application Process

-1. Write an original essay responding to the contest prompt
+1. Write an original essay or submit a video responding to the contest prompt

 2. Ensure the essay meets the word count and formatting requirements